bbatsov/metaredux/_posts/2020-03-27-the-books-that-every-programmer-should-read.md

 ## The Sequel

-There are many great books that I didn't mention in that talk (mostly due to time constraints).
+There are many great books that I didn't mention in my HackConf talk (mostly due to time constraints).
 I'll guess I'll have to do a follow-up blog post for them.
 Generally speaking, I wanted to give people an idea of what a quality book means and I was certain they'd be able uncover more of those.
 Teach a person to fish and all that jazz...

 That being said, I wouldn't mind following up on my original talk with a sequel that expands on the basic ideas I outlined there and refines the list of books presented.
 There were